uoa-compsci399-s1-2024/capstone-project-2024-s1-team-14-neox/server/API.md

 - `child_id`: ID of child with which the sample is associated.
-- `timestamp`: String of ISO8601-formatted datetime with seconds resolution.
-TODO: will we require timezone to be specified? (ie, no default timezone).
+- `timestamp`: String of ISO8601-formatted datetime with seconds resolution and timezone.
+If timezone is UTC 0, then it must be specified either as `Z` OR an offset of `+00:00`.
 - `uv`: Numeric value of UV exposure (TODO units).
 - `light`: Numeric value of light exposure (TODO units).
-- `acceleration`: Three-element numeric array for device acceleration where the first element is the `x` component, second is `y`, and third is `z`.
+- `acceleration`: UNDECIDED: Three-element numeric array for device acceleration where the first element is the `x` component, second is `y`, and third is `z`.